NLnetLabs/rpki-doc/source/routinator/daemon.rst

 Routinator as root when otherwise there is no reason to do that.
 The application will stay attached to your terminal unless you provide the ``-d`` (for daemon) option.

-By default, the repository will be updated and re-validated every hour as per the recommendation in the RFC.
+By default, the repository will be updated and re-validated every 10 minutes.
 You can change this via the ``--refresh`` option and specify the interval between re-validations in seconds.
 That is, if you rather have Routinator validate every 15 minutes, the above command becomes:

 .. code-block:: bash